From unfaithful harlot to plucky Waaf –

 Wartime Women in Magazines

 The most inspiring images of 1940s women were found on magazine covers across the globe.
-They were glamorously dressed, both in uniform and civilian clothing, their hairstyles were perfect rolls and pompadours and their makeup was stamped by vivacious red lipsticks.
+They were glamorously dressed, both in uniform and civilian clothing.
+Hairstyles were perfect rolls and pompadours and their makeup emphasized by vivacious red lipsticks.

 It is this image which most captured the so called glamour of war time, which of course was a myth, but who needs the truth when the myth sells more papers and consumer products.
 The WW2 woman of the 1940’s is thus preserved.